Residual Multi-Fidelity Neural Network Computing: Numerical examples

 The architecture of $ResNN$ consists of 2 hidden layers, where each layer has 10 neurons.
 The architecture of $DNN$ consists of 4 hidden layers, where each layer has 20 neurons.
 The architecture of both networks will be kept fixed at all tolerance levels.
 For the training process, we employ the MSE cost function and use Adam optimization technique.
 For both networks, we split the available data points into a training set (95$\%$ of data) and a validation set (5$\%$ of data) and adaptively tune the learning rate parameter.
 We do not use any regularization technique.
-Table \ref{Ex1_table2} summarizes the number of training-validation data $N_I$ (for $ResNN$) and $N$ (for $DNN$), the number of epochs $N_{\text{epoch}}$, batch size $N_{\text{batch}}$, and the CPU time of training and evaluating the two networks for different tolerances.
+Moreover, in order to take into account the uncertainty inherent in neural network training, each neural network is trained five separate times on five different random seeds.
+Table \ref{Ex1_table2} summarizes the number of training-validation data $N_I$ (for $ResNN$) and $N$ (for $DNN$), the number of epochs $N_{epoch}$, batch size $N_{batch}$, and the average CPU time of training and evaluating the two networks for different tolerances over the five independent training trials.
+We remark that the variance in training and evaluation time is negligible across the different trials.
 With these parameters we construct three surrogates for $Q_{DNN}$, one at each tolerance level.
 We note that while using a different architecture and other choices of network parameters (e.g. number of layers/neurons and learning rates) may give more efficient networks, the selected architectures and parameters here, following the general guidelines in \cite{Bengio:12,GoodBengCour16}, produce satisfactory results in terms of efficiency and accuracy; see Table \ref{Ex1_table_MSE} and Figures \ref{Ex1_tol1_points}-\ref{Ex1_conv_tols} below.

-Table \ref{Ex1_table_MSE} reports the MSE \eqref{MSE_error} in the constructed surrogates $Q_{DNN}$ using $N_{\varepsilon} = {10}^8$ evenly distributed points $\theta$ in $\Theta$, confirming that the (deterministic) MSE in the network approximation is comparable to the (statistical) relative error $\varepsilon_{\text{rel}}$.
+Table \ref{Ex1_table_MSE} reports the MSE \eqref{MSE_error} in the constructed surrogates $Q_{DNN}$ using $N_{\varepsilon} = {10}^6$ evenly distributed points $\theta$ in $\Theta$, confirming that the (deterministic) MSE in the network approximation is comparable to the (statistical) relative error $\varepsilon_{rel}$ over all five training runs.